-The duties and responsibilities of the Panel Clerk include:
+Duties and responsibilities of the Panel Clerk include:

-- Handles general inquiries from the Public regarding hearing protocol, scheduling and status of appeals. - Provides information and updates to Panel members on the hearing schedule and the status of appeals. - ❖ Attends hearings and prepares "notes" for use by Board members. - Prepares final Record of Decision from Board member's draft, including identifying any inconsistencies in content, correcting errors, and proofreading. - Maintains hearing files, identifying exhibits and confidential materials. - Prepares the record for transmission to the Saskatchewan Municipal Board. - Prepares and keeps meeting minutes.
+- Participate in required board training. - Handle general inquiries from the public regarding hearing protocol, scheduling and status of appeals. - For appeals held by virtual hearing, send the meeting invite to the parties of appeal and court reporter, when required. - Provide information and updates to panel members on the hearing schedule and status of appeals. - Attend hearings and prepare hearing notes for use by board members. - Prepare record of decision template(s) for use by panel writers. - Proofreading and preparation of final record of decision from board member's draft. - Maintain hearing files, identifying exhibits and confidential materials. - Prepare the record for transmission to the SMBAAC. - Prepare and keep meeting minutes.